Always in Exile (non-fiction)

 By Fernando Romero

-Fernando, is a co-founding member of Dreamers Adrift.
-Co-founding member of the AB 540 group FUEL @ Cal State Long Beach.
-He is also the Coordinator for the Justice for Immigrants Coalition of Inland Southern California, an immigrant-rights organization in the Inland Empire.
+Fernando, graduated from Cal State Long Beach in 2009 and studied Creative Writing and Journalism.
+He is a co-founding member of Dreamers Adrift and co-founding member of the AB 540 group FUEL @ CSULB.
+He is also the Coordinator for the Justice for Immigrants Coalition of Inland Southern California, which is an immigrant-rights coalition in the Inland Empire region of California.
 He is also a contributing writer to the Huffington Post on the Dream Activist series.

 It had been 20 years since I had last been out of the country.
 During these two decades, this quasi exile, has led to the conclusion that as undocumented people, we are bound to always be searching and longing to go down the road less traveled.